IRTF-PEARG/draft-ip-address-privacy/draft-irtf-pearg-ip-address-privacy-considerations.md

 This document provides an overview of privacy considerations related to user IP addresses.
-It includes an analysis of some current use cases for tracking of user IP addresses, grouping them into two categories: profiling and anti-abuse.
+It includes an analysis of some current use cases for tracking of user IP addresses, grouping them into two categories: personalization and anti-abuse.
 This document also discusses the privacy issues associated with such tracking and provides input on mechanisms to improve the privacy of this existing model.
 It then captures requirements for proposed 'replacement signals' for IP addresses from this analysis.
 In